wllclngn/WriEdiVim/README.md

 I became tired of bloated word processors, and underpowered text-editors were not sufficient.
 For a long time I sought a text-editor that could handle both computer programming and creative writing environments.
 Vim was chosen due to its cross-platform, multi-faceted usability, customization, light-weightness and extremely unique editing Modes.

+":WE" (v1.0): 12/2016-01/2017
+":WE" (v2.0): 03/2019
-":WE" (v1.0) took about a month to create (12/2016-01/2017). ":WE" (v2.0) was released in 03/2019 to cut out the unnecessary Format Document function (replaced w/ innoremap functions to automatically acquire proper formatting while typing in a ":WE" environment, see "documentation.md") and removed the WordCount function for the now included wordcount function in VimScript. ":WE" (v3.0) was released in 06/2021.
-This version (v3.0) is a long overdue release of the incorporation of lightline, automatic formatting updates and bug resolutions.
+     Removed Format Document function (replaced w/ innoremap functions to automatically acquire proper formatting while typing in a ":WE" environment, see "documentation.md") and removed the WordCount function for the now included wordcount function in VimScript.
+":WE" (v3.0): 06/2021
+     A long overdue release of the incorporation of lightline, automatic formatting updates and bug resolutions.

 <b>WARNING</b>: Vim does not promise the functionality of a word processor.
 While one merely need only copy/paste into a "~/.vimrc" file, the functionality this setup rides on must be understood well.